WHL Update: 10 Thoughts Through 10 Games

 Draft Eligibles Performing Well

 Zary was leading the entire league in scoring heading into Friday’s action, with 20 points (five goals, 15 assists) over 12 games.
 He’s projected to be a first-round pick in June, ranked anywhere from No. 15 to No. 31 as of now.
-There are a handful of other potential first-rounders, including Prince Albert’s Guhle, Brandon’s Braden Schneider, and Vancouver’s Justin Sourdif.
+There are a handful of potential first-rounders, including Prince Albert’s Kaiden Guhle, Brandon’s Braden Schneider and Vancouver’s Justin Sourdif.
 Schneider, like Brandon as a whole, isn’t off to a great start statistically in comparison to his draft-eligible peers, but Schneider probably has the best chance of any 2020 prospect from the WHL to make Canada’s world-junior team.

 Kelowna’s Pavel Novak could play for the host Czechs in that showcase, having made a smooth and productive transition to North America.
 Ditto for Everett’s Michal Gut.
 Portland’s Simon Knak will likely represent Switzerland as well.
 But those imports will probably be drafted behind the aforementioned Canadian products, and possibly the likes of Edmonton’s Jake Neighbours, Winnipeg’s Connor McClennon, Portland’s Seth Jarvis, Brandon’s Ridly Greig and Prince Albert’s Ozzy Wiesblatt.
 Defencemen Daemon Hunt of Moose Jaw, Ronan Seeley of Everett, and Finnish import Kasper Puutio of Swift Current could also crack the top three rounds.

-Those are the top-15 prospects to track from the WHL this season, though there are upwards of 20 others on the draft radar as part of a deep class from the Dub despite lacking the elite talents of 2019.
+Those are the top 15 prospects to track from the WHL this season, though there are upwards of 20 others on the draft radar as part of a deep class from the Dub despite lacking the elite talents of 2019.
 There may not be a top-20 pick from the WHL in 2020 after producing two top-five picks, three in the top 10 and five in the top 20 for 2019.

 Winnipeg Still Buying, Trying to Win Now